What is PegIntron?

-Stop using PegIntron and call your doctor at once if you have unusual changes in mood or behavior, such as: depression, irritability, aggression, hallucinations, thoughts about hurting yourself, or falling back into a previous pattern of drug addiction.
-Once you have had this type of reaction to PegIntron, you may not be able to use it again.
+Tell your doctor right away if you have unusual changes in mood or behavior, such as: depression, irritability, feeling hostile or aggressive, hallucinations, thoughts about hurting yourself, or falling back into a previous pattern of drug addiction.
+These symptoms may occur during treatment and up to 6 months after your last dose.

 severe stomach pain with bloody diarrhea;

-pancreas problems - severe pain in your upper stomach spreading to your back, vomiting, fever;
+>pancreatitis - severe pain in your upper stomach spreading to your back, nausea and vomiting;

 thyroid problems - weight changes, skin changes, thinking problems, feeling hot or cold all the time; or

-worsening liver symptoms - upper stomach pain or swelling, loss of appetite, jaundice (yellowing of the skin or eyes).
+worsening liver symptoms - swelling around your midsection, nausea, diarrhea, loss of appetite, confusion, drowsiness, yellowing of the skin or eyes, loss of consciousness.

 Common PegIntron side effects may include:

-redness, swelling, or itching where the medicine was injected.
+redness, swelling, or other irritation where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.